IncDrops/PollitGo/README.md

     *   **Authorized JavaScript origins:** These are the domains from which your web application is allowed to initiate an OAuth 2.0 flow with Google.
         *   Add your development URL: `http://localhost:9003`
         *   Add your deployed Firebase Hosting default URLs: `https://YOUR_PROJECT_ID.web.app`, `https://YOUR_PROJECT_ID.firebaseapp.com` (replace `YOUR_PROJECT_ID` with `pollitgo`).
-        *   Add your custom domain (even if hosted externally): `https://yourcustomdomain.com` (e.g., `https://pollitago.com`) and `https://www.yourcustomdomain.com` if applicable.
+        *   Add your custom domain if it's hosted **externally** (e.g., on Vercel, Netlify): `https://pollitago.com` (and `https://www.pollitago.com` if applicable).
     *   **Authorized redirect URIs:** This is where Google will send the user back *after* they have successfully authenticated with Google.
         *   For Firebase Authentication, the primary redirect URI is: `https://YOUR_PROJECT_ID.firebaseapp.com/__/auth/handler` (e.g., `https://pollitgo.firebaseapp.com/__/auth/handler`).
-This URL is used by Firebase to handle the token exchange and complete the sign-in process, even if your main application is hosted on a custom domain elsewhere.
+This URL is used by Firebase to handle the token exchange and complete the sign-in process, *even if your main application is hosted on a custom domain elsewhere*.

 2.  **Firebase Console (Authentication -> Settings -> Authorized domains):**
-    *   Ensure your custom domain (e.g., `yourcustomdomain.com` or `pollitago.com`) is listed here.
+    *   Ensure your custom domain (e.g., `pollitago.com`) is listed here.
 This is crucial for Firebase to recognize authentication requests originating from your custom domain, regardless of where it's hosted.
     *   Also, ensure `localhost` is listed for development.
     *   Firebase uses this list to correctly manage the authentication flow and often populates the necessary Google Cloud OAuth client settings based on these domains.